How to watch 2026 Australian Open | UK TV channel, schedule & more

 That is the reason for the early start, allowing for one extra day so games aren’t scheduled too close together and allowing for fewer late finishes.

-The 2024 Australian Open finals for the men’s and women’s singles competition will both take place at the Rod Laver Arena, with the women’s final on Saturday 27th January and the men’s on Sunday 28th January.
+The 2026 Australian Open finals for the men’s and women’s singles competition will both take place at the Rod Laver Arena, with the Women’s singles final on Saturday 31st January and the Men’s on Sunday 1st February.

 As for the time of the finals, they are currently scheduled for an 8:30am GMT start on both days.